 Meijer Stores To Offer Free At-Home COVID-19 PCR Tests

-OAK CREEK, WI — Meijer will offer at-home COVID-19 PCR tests free of charge to customers in Oak Creek and throughout the Midwest, the company announced Monday.
+GREENFIELD, WI — Meijer will offer at-home COVID-19 PCR tests free of charge to customers in Greenfield and throughout the Midwest, the company announced Monday.

-Meijer is located at 171 W. Town Square Way in Oak Creek.
+Meijer is located at 5800 West Layton Avenue in Greenfield.
 Anyone who wants a test needs to register online.
 You will be asked to select the Meijer location and complete an online assessment, according to instructions Meijer published in a news release.

 A voucher will be provided that will be used to pick up a test kit.
 The voucher can be printed or shown on a smartphone.
 The nasal swab from the kit needs to be returned the same day of the test to the same Meijer pharmacy where the test kit was received, the company said.